byt3bl33d3r/WitnessMe/README.md

 **Unfortunetely, it seems like Cloud Run doesn't allow outbound internet access to containers, if anybody knows of a way to get around this please get in touch**

-From the repositories root folder (after you authenticated and setup a project), these two commands will automatically build the Docker image, publish it to the Gcloud Container Registry and deploy a workging container to Cloud Run:
+From the repositories root folder (after you authenticated and setup a project), these two commands will automatically build the Docker image, publish it to the Gcloud Container Registry and deploy a working container to Cloud Run:

 ```bash
 gcloud builds submit --config cloudbuild.yaml